jwen307/mri_cnf/README.md

 This repository contains the code for training and testing a conditional normalizing flow for multicoil MRI reconstruction.

 ## Installation
-Please follow in the instructions to setup the environment to run the repo.
+Please follow the instructions to setup the environment to run the repo.
 1. Clone this repository
 2. Create a new environment with the following commands
 ```